szilvia-csernus/community-transport/README.md

 * be able to delete any user from the database.
 * be able to grant admin / volunteer privilages to other users.
 * be able to take away admin / volunteer privilages from other users.
-* have an overview of all current and past transport requests.
+* have an overview of all current and past transport requests, except the deleted ones.
 * be able to delete my own record without a trace.
 <br><br>